Keto No Bake Cookies

 This post may contain affiliate links.
 See my disclosure policy.

-If you’ve tried my Chocolate Chip Cookies or Sugar Cookies, you know I think cookies absolutely belong on a keto diet.
-Creating a no bake cookie that tastes like the real deal without all the carbs wasn’t easy – but it was worth it!
+If you’ve tried my Almond Flour Cookies or Small Batch Sugar Cookies, you know I think cookies belong on a keto diet.
+But creating a no bake version without all the carbs from oatmeal took me more rounds of testing than I expected.

 A stack of no-bake cookies in front of a more cookies sitting on a wire cooling rack.

-• Unsweetened coconut – Shredded coconut works best.
-Avoid the large flaked coconut, as it won’t hold together as well.
-Also, check that it’s unsweetened, as many shredded coconuts come packed with sugar.
+• Unsweetened coconut – Shredded works best.
+Avoid large flaked coconut because it won’t hold the cookies together.
+Double check the label for added sugar.

-• Peanut butter – Use any creamy peanut butter you like; just be sure it’s unsweetened and has only peanuts in the ingredients.
-I wouldn’t substitute another nut butter because the flavor changes a lot, but unsweetened almond butter works if you need a swap.
+• Peanut butter – Creamy, unsweetened, peanuts-only on the label.
+I wouldn’t swap another nut butter here because the flavor changes too much, but unsweetened almond butter works if you need it.

 Youtube